 What are good and bad SNR and Line Attenuation numbers?

-- 6bB or below = Bad and will experience no line synchronisation and frequent disconnections
+- 6bB or below = Bad and will experience no line synchronization and frequent disconnections

 - 7dB-10dB = Fair but does not leave much room for variances in conditions.

 - 11dB-20dB = Good with little or no disconnection problems

 - 20dB-28dB = Excellent

 - 29dB or above = Outstanding

 - 20bB and below = Outstanding

 - 50dB-60dB = Poor and may experience connectivity issues

 - 60dB and above = Bad and will experience connectivity issues

 This information has been copied and reposted all over the internet.
 It seems to be pretty accurate, but I cannot independently vouch for it.